Where I’m from

 Fast forward to 2014.
 Looking at my life from the outside, I was doing great.
 Positions of real responsibility and impact, a wonderful marriage and beautiful kids.
 Inside, I was paying the price of living someone else's life.
 A lot of the time, I felt blank, disconnected from myself and the people around me, exhausted yet unable to stop striving.

 When I left my last director job in 2014, I was finally too exhausted to be scared.
-Soul-searching, work with a coach of my own, and the encouragement of friends got me into a coach training class.
+Soul-searching, work with a coach, and the encouragement of friends got me into a coach training class.
 The feeling at the end of the first day was incredible -- I made sense.
 The parts of me I had suppressed because they felt irrelevant or like weaknesses in my prior work, had a place.
 I can only describe it as the feeling of coming home.

 That was March 2015, and I haven't looked back.
 The result of living in alignment with your internal blueprint is nothing short of transformation.
 The resentment, anger, and deep sadness that was a constant undercurrent for many years has lifted.
 I know the joy of making my own unique expression in the world.
-The connections I make with family, friends, even the occasional stranger are deeply nourishing because I am bringing myself as I really am.
+The relationships in my life are deeply nourishing because I am bringing myself as I really am.
 I am rediscovering my gifts of writing and public speaking, both of which had felt mechanical in prior jobs because the words were not mine.
 And, it continues to evolve.
 One of the great gifts of living from our true selves is that fear, about the future and the unknown, can finally take a back seat.
 Whatever happens (even and especially the hard stuff), we know we're on the right road.

 My training as a coach